 Nature-based learning is a form of experiential, interdisciplinary education that connects people to the environment, their community, and the role of all living beings in our lives.
 Experiential learning within nature creates the opportunity for children to self-reflect through the interaction and relationship with people, animals and the environment.
-Interns are trained and expected to communicate with the treatment teams utilizing e-mail and phone under the supervisor's guidance.
+Interns are trained and communicate regularly with the treatment teams, under supervisor guidance.
 Interns may also have opportunities to observe and work with an interdisciplinary team and participate in the treatment of the students enrolled, including attending clinical team meetings and seminars for educational purposes.

-Interns will also learn daily routines, protocols, species-specific behaviors, individual animal personalities, handling techniques, medication and treatment procedures, and use of equipment.
+Interns also learn daily routines, protocols, species-specific behaviors, individual animal personalities, handling techniques, medication and treatment procedures, and use of equipment.

-The Henry J. and Erna D. Leir Global Internship Program at Green Chimneys features seven green care focus areas for interns to choose from.
+The Henry J. and Erna D. Leir Global Internship Program at Green Chimneys features five Green Care focus areas for interns to choose from.
 Each program provides extensive information and training to enable interns to fulfill their role and perform necessary tasks, including interaction with children who have psychosocial challenges.
 Interns must select one area to be assigned to for the semester.
 Selections must be made at the time of application.
 If there is more than one area of interest, a first and second choice may be indicated.
 Please note that some programs are seasonal and may not be available at certain times of the year.

-Choose the internship focus area that combines your interests:
+Choose the internship focus area that combines your interests